395t/review-assignments/_summaries/law2018cornernet_1.md

 <p align="center"> <img src="law2018cornernet_1_c.png" height="100"/> </p>

-The backbone of the network is an hourglass network used to capture high-level info followed by 2 prediction modules, one for top-left corners and the other for bottom right.
+The backbone of the network is an hourglass network used to capture both global and local features info followed by 2 prediction modules, one for top-left corners and the other for bottom right.
 This architecture does multiple downsamplings and upsamplings and skip connections are used to retain information lost in max-poolings.

 <p align="center"> <img src="law2018cornernet_1_f.png" height="100"/> </p>